My Itchy Travel Feet

 This article may contain referral links.
 Read our DISCLOSURE

 Do you include history in your travels?
 If so, this Colonial Williamsburg itinerary is a must-do for history lovers visiting Virginia .
-This itinerary helps you plan before you go, identifies the best historical buildings in Williamsburg to see, along with tips for the best places to dine and stay plus other things to do while you are in the area.
+This itinerary helps you plan before you go, identifies the best historical buildings in Williamsburg to see, along with tips for the best places to dine and stay plus other things to do in Williamsburg.

 Colonial Williamsburg is a meticulously researched look at life in early America.
 Debi Lander ( ByLanderSea ), who has visited many times over the years, has written a Colonial Williamsburg travel guide that’s perfect for boomer travelers.
 Enjoy!